me-pic/MRI_pain_effort/mri_pain_effort/dataset/README.md

 python mri_pain_effort/analysis/second_level_analysis.py --help
 ```

 Just like the previous scripts, this script takes as arguments `path_data` (directory containing the input of the second level GLM), `path_mask`, and `--path_ouput`.
-This script also the positional argument `contrasts_filename` which is the path to the contrasts file to use to compute the second level GLM, `--path_events` which is the directory containing the `*events.tsv` files (i.e. fmriprep output directory), `--group_level` which, if specified, will compute the second level GLM at the group level (otherwise at the subject level), and `--behavioral_score` which specify the name of the parametric regressor to include (the value should match the name of the columns in the `*events.tsv` files that contain the behavioral scores).
+This script also takes the positional argument `contrasts_filename` which is the path to the contrasts file to use to compute the second level GLM, `--path_events` which is the directory containing the `*events.tsv` files (i.e. fmriprep output directory), `--group_level` which, if specified, will compute the second level GLM at the group level (otherwise at the subject level), and `--behavioral_score` which specify the name of the parametric regressor to include (the value should match the name of the columns in the `*events.tsv` files that contain the behavioral scores).

 The configuration file to run this script should have a format similar to the following, regardless you are running it at the subject-level or at the group-level (using the `--group_level` flag):